Skip to main content

 Header and primary metadata

-The header surfaces the asset name (for example, “USD Coin (USDC)”), the asset type (Token vs. other asset classes), and a pinned tag for the network or collection if applicable.
+The header surfaces the asset name (for example, “USD Coin (USDC)”), the asset type (Token vs. other asset classes).
 Core metadata includes:

 • Asset Symbol and Type: symbol (USDC) and high‑level asset type (Token, NFT collection, etc.) used across Rover tables and filters.